lizmat/articles/a-gaze-of-iterators-1.md

 # push-all
 ...
 ```
 `.new`?
 There's nothing new about that?
-Yes and no.  The fact that it is listed here, means that the class has its **own** (not inherited) `method new`.
+Well, yes and no.  The fact that it is listed here, means that the class has its **own** (not inherited) `method new`.
 Whether that is useful information, is up to the reader!

 The next one is `.pull-one`.
 Let's see what happens if we call that on the iterator object:
 ```